RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Metadata.md

   - subject/god/phenomena_god # This article covers information regarding Gods of phenomena.
   - subject/god/silent_god # This article covers information regarding Gods who haven't published a star.
   - subject/god/outspoken_god # This article covers information regarding Gods who have published stars.
+# These tags are used for articles which cover information regarding half-Gods.
+  - subject/half-god # This article covers information regarding Half-Gods.
+  - subject/half-god/demi-god # This article covers information regarding Demi-Gods.
+  - subject/half-god/womb-god # This article covers information regarding Womb-Gods.
 # These tags are used for articles which cover information regarding stars.
   - subject/star # This article covers information regarding stars.
   - subject/star/host # This article covers information regarding the host of a star system.